zhai23/LightningLauncher/Shortcut Options.md

-# Shortcut Options
+# Shortcut Options (Quest)
-## Messenger Icon
-1. If Facebook Messenger is installed, uninstall it
-2. Install the Messenger Shortcut from `Settings->Shortcut Settings`
-3. Find "Messenger" on the apps screen of the default launcher.
-Hover over it, select the three dots, then "Pin to Universal Menu"

-Now you can use the Messenger icon on the dock to open LightningLauncher from anywhere!

-_With this option only, you can drag the messenger icon to the left or right multitasking spaces in the quest to open Lightning Launcher there_

-**Note:** You will periodically see popups informing you that your messenger app is modified.
-If you select restore, you will need to repeat Steps 2&3.
+**As of Quest v63, you may simply launch Lightning Launcher once, then drag its icon to the Dock.**

-## Explore Shortcut
+## Horizon Feed Shortcut
 1. Install the Explore Shortcut from `Settings->Shortcut Settings`
 2. (Recommended) Disable the Explore app using the button in `Settings->Shortcut Settings` This will prevent it from opening on startup or when you click its icon
 3. Activate the service, following the simple instructions that pop up
 4. Close the LightningLauncher window

-Now LightningLauncher will open whenever you hover over or click on the Explore icon on the dock.
+Now LightningLauncher will open whenever you hover over or click on the Horizon Feed icon on the dock.

-**Note:** You will no longer be able to use the Explore app
+**Note:** You will no longer be able to use the Horizon Feed app while it is disabled

-## App Library Shortcut
+## Library Shortcut
 1. Install the Library Shortcut from `Settings->Shortcut Settings`
 2. Activate the service, following the simple instructions that pop up
 3. Close the LightningLauncher window

-Now LightningLauncher will open whenever you hover over the App Library *(default launcher)* icon on the dock.
+Now LightningLauncher will open whenever you hover over the Library *(default launcher)* icon on the dock.

-**Note:** You will no longer be able to use the Explore app
+**Note:** It will be difficult to open the normal Library while the shortcut is enabled

+## People Shortcut
+1. Install the People Shortcut from `Settings->Shortcut Settings`
+2. Activate the service, following the simple instructions that pop up
+3. Close the LightningLauncher window

+Now LightningLauncher will open whenever you hover over the People icon on the dock.

 ## Multitasking
-- Each shortcut opens its own window, meaning you can multitask by moving one window to the side before opening another *(Quest Only)*
+- Each shortcut opens its own window, meaning you can multitask by moving one window to the side before opening another
 - All three shortcuts allow you to open LightningLauncher in all three spaces for windows on the Quest!
+- You may add the shortcuts to the Dock, and use them simply as seperate windows; For this, you do not need to actually activate each shortcut service.